 Struggling for Peace in the Midst of a Power Struggle

-The goal of building a democratic, confederal system is what inspires not only Kurds, but peoples all over the Middle East and in other parts of the world.
-In numerous books Abdullah Öcalan has elaborated on the theoretical and practical implications of `Democratic Confederalism`.
+One Goal, Three Pillars: Grassroots Democracy, Women`s Liberation and EcologyThe goal of the new paradigm is building a democratic, confederal system.
+Today, it inspires not only Kurds, but peoples all over the Middle East and in other parts of the world.
+In numerous books Abdullah Öcalan has elaborated on the theoretical and practical implications of Democratic Confederalism.
 Based on a thorough analysis of global human history Öcalan arrives at the conclusion that ever since the establishment of state structures – roughly 5000 years ago in lower Mesopotamia – humanity has been plagued with major unresolved problems.
 It is the centralization of power and resources, the oppression of women by men and the reckless exploitation of nature that have brought humankind to the brink of extinction.

 The KCK and Democratic Confederalism